-Bolivia's Morales agrees to new elections after damning OAS audit
+Bolivia's Morales cornered into calling new elections; rivals demand he resign

 Voting should take place as soon as conditions are in place to guarantee it being able to go ahead, including a newly composed electoral body, the OAS said.

-The OAS added that it was statistically “unlikely” that Morales had secured the 10 percentage point margin of victory needed to win outright.
+The OAS added that it was statistically unlikely that Morales had secured the 10-percentage point margin of victory needed to win outright.

-In an outright win that had allowed Morales to avoid a riskier second round run-off, he was declared the winner of the election with a lead of just over 10 points over his rival Carlos Mesa.

-The protests erupted afterward, particularly because of a nearly 24-hour halt during the vote count.

-Reporting by Daniel Ramos; Writing by Cassandra Garrison; Editing by Andrew Heavens and Frances Kerry
+Reporting by Daniel Ramos; Writing by Cassandra Garrison; Editing by Richard Chang and Lisa Shumaker